+If a systematic plan for placing the tacks is followed, the inconvenience of hammering a tack in the second row against the head of a tack in the first row can be prevented.
+First row: either side of each colored stripe; second row: end of strip, center of first stripe, center of strip, center of second stripe, and end of strip.
+The tacks in both rows should be staggered slightly to prevent splitting the frame.
 The webbing stretcher is used to pull the webbing tightly across the bottom of the frame.
 The smooth end of the stretcher is placed against the side of the frame slightly below the rail.
 The opposite end of the stretcher extends out from the frame in line with the rail.
-The webbing is pushed over the nails of the stretcher and the outer end of the stretcher is pushed down until the webbing is taut (Fig. 4).
-If the webbing is long enough for the space but too short to be stretched in this manner, a band made of several thicknesses of burlap may be sewed with mattress twine to the end of the webbing and removed after the webbing is tacked.
+The webbing is pushed over the nails of the stretcher and the outer end of the stretcher is pushed down until the webbing is taut (Fig. 5).
+If the webbing is long enough for the space but too short to be stretched in this manner, a scrap of webbing or a band made of several thicknesses of burlap may be sewed securely with mattress twine to the end of the webbing and removed after the webbing is tacked.

-When the webbing has been tightly stretched, four tacks are used to fasten it to the center of the rail.
-The webbing is cut off 1 inch from the tacks.
+Fig. 5 When the webbing has been tightly stretched, four tacks are used to fasten it to the center of the opposite rail.
+The webbing is cut off one inch from the tacks.
 This inch of material is folded over the tacks, and five more tacks securely fasten the fold to the rail.

-The two remaining crosswise strips are placed one on either side of the center string, the outer edge of each being 11/2 to 2 inches from the inside edge of the frame.
+The two remaining crosswise strips are placed one on either side of the center string, the outer edge of each being $1\frac{1}{2}$ to 2 inches from the inside edge of the frame.